Source code for stats_misc.utils.general

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [docs] def compute_power_above(self) -> float: """ Compute observed power for the right tail using the non-central chi-square distribution.
 Attributes ---------- crit : float The critical value (from the central distribution) beyond which the null hypothesis would be rejected.
-Returns ------- float The critical value beyond which the null-hypothesis would be rejected.
-Notes ----- The procedure: - First, compute the critical value (ppf) under the central chi-square (nc=0). - Then, evaluate the cdf at x = self.crit under the non-central chi-square with nc = self.statistic. - Substract the density from 1 to calculate the observed power.
+Returns ------- float The observed power.
+Notes ----- The procedure: - First, compute the critical value (ppf) under the central chi-square (nc=0). - Then, evaluate the cdf at x = self.crit under the non-central chi-square with nc = self.statistic. - Subtract the density from 1 to calculate the observed power.
 This approach can be easily verified using the normal distribution >>> from scipy.stats import norm >>> # use a test statistic of 4, and critical value of 1.96 >>> ncnorm = norm(loc=4, scale=1.0) >>> 1-ncnorm.cdf(1.96) 0.9793 >>> norm.cdf(4-1.96) 0.9793 """ df = self._dist_kwargs["df"] # Compute critical value with central chi-square (nc=0) self.crit = self._distribution.ppf(1 - self.alpha, df=df, nc=0) # Now compute power as cdf at x = self.statistic, nc = self.crit # return self._distribution.cdf(self.statistic, df=df, nc=self.crit) return 1-self._distribution.cdf(self.crit, df=df, nc=self.statistic)

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~